Police, school district report gunshots across street from Foster School

 Alleged perpetrator of March 19 incident being treated for mental illness, police say

-Sweet Home police are investigating an incident that occurred more than a month ago, when a man discharged a firearm in the neighborhood of Foster School, apparently striking the school building.
+Sweet Home police are investigating an incident that occurred over a month ago in which a man discharged a firearm in the neighborhood of Foster School, apparently striking the school building.

 Police said the officer, who was not identified, conducted an area check and contacted nearby residents but was unable to determine the location or source of the noise.